orchetect/swift-prefs/README.md

   The 1st-party provided `@AppStorage` property wrapper is convenient and perfectly fine for small apps that do not require robust storage flexibility or prefs isolation / mocking for integration testing or unit testing.

-  It also is fairly limited in the value types it supports. swift-prefs offers an easy to use, extensible blueprint for defining and using encoding strategies for any value type.
+  It also is fairly limited in the value types it supports.
+SwiftPrefs offers an easy to use, extensible blueprint for defining and using encoding strategies for any value type.

 - **Why not just use SwiftData?**

   SwiftData is more oriented towards data models and user document content.
 It requires some adaptation and boilerplate to shoehorn it into the role of application preferences storage.
 It also has a somewhat steep learning curve and may contain more features than are necessary.

-  swift-prefs is purpose-built for preference storage.
+  SwiftPrefs is purpose-built for preference storage.

 - **Why not just use `UserDefaults` directly?**

   For small apps this approach may be adequate.
 However it forms tight coupling to `UserDefaults` as a storage backend.
 This means automated integration testing can't as easily be performed with isolated/mocked preferences.
 Even if the approach of using separate `UserDefaults` suites for testing is employed, the coupling makes changing storage backend in the future more time-intensive.

-  swift-prefs adds the ability to swap out the storage backend at any time in the future, in addition to its easy to use, extensible blueprints for defining and using encoding strategies for value types.
+  SwiftPrefs adds the ability to swap out the storage backend at any time in the future, in addition to its easy to use, extensible blueprints for defining and using encoding strategies for value types.

 ## Installation